Arthur-PI/Location/README.md

 ## Now setup your symfony server and database

 Now run this command to start the symfony server `symfony server:start`
-Open a new terminal and run `php .\bin\console Run doctrine:database:create`
+Open a new terminal and run `php .\bin\console doctrine:database:create`
 Run `php .\bin\console make:migration`
 Run `php .\bin\console doctrine:migrations:migrate`
 Now go to your PhpMyAdmin select ***location*** database, click import and choose the ***location.sql*** file in the project directory.